Fashion Over 50 – Simple Steps To Updating Your Style

-With a fresh coffee in both of our hands, we discussed what the best possible outcome could be for her session.
+With a fresh coffee, we discussed what the best possible outcome could be for her session.
 To find clothing that fits and flatters was a no-brainer, all of my clients learn this.
 Her concern was heading to work in colours or prints that aged her, she didn’t want to look like she’d had a big break from work and stand out for the wrong reasons.
 And she wanted some clothing that felt like her, gave her a little extra confidence and was interchangeable.

 There are so many ways you can lift your style, but there are only a few ways that will have a big impact on you.
 In this post, I’ve outlined some of the ways you can update your style to the perfect reflection of where you are in your life right now and who you’ll be in the near future: